audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 > Left-Pad was a node.js package that would take an input, and pad it with whatever you wanted on the left side, as many times as you wanted.
 If you passed it 1234, and the number 0 for the padding, and the number 8, for the desired total length, it would return 00001234.
 > It turns out some very big projects imported this dependency.
 Sometimes not even directly!
 It was an indirect dependency, meaning it was a dependency of a dependency of a dependency... etc. One such project was React.js.
 All over the world developers ran into failures, CI pipelines failed to deploy, and many hours (and dollars) were lost that day.

 Was the snark justified?
 I mean, how new was this problem of dependency hell?
+The threads have come together.

 ## Formation of the Project

 Since any good experiment begins with a question:

-- If we knew all the in/direct dependencies on a Windows system:
+- If we knew all the direct and indirect dependencies on a Windows system:
 	- Could we find "lolbins" in the form of imported dependencies?
 	- How quickly could we analyze the blast radius if it became known that a particular dependency had a vulnerability
 	- In knowing what processes would have what loaded functions by default, could we make those processes do things they wouldn't normally do and would anyone be able to tell?

-It seems naive now, as the author of this post currently half way through his research, and after learning the lessons I have thus far.
-You'll see what I mean.

 ## Initial Research

 In order to collect the data, I needed a way to quickly pull dependencies from all PEs on disk.
-> PEs stands for Portable Executable they follow a predefined set of rules, or specifications, that make them PEs.
+> PE stands for Portable Executable.
+Their structure follows a predefined set of rules, or specifications.
 EXEs and DLLs are both PEs.

 I also knew I wanted get a visual representation of these dependencies.
 My thought was to create something that would allow for the easy ingestion of data into Neo4j, a graph database.
 You may be familiar with this if you've ever used Bloodhound.

 Wanting to be able to test a single PE using any OS, and also to have a portable tool I can use on many different versions of fresh Windows installs, I chose Golang and I built `ino` - https://github.com/audibleblink/ino/tree/v0.0.1

-Fully aware of the irony, I introduced a dependency to `ino`: velocidex's PE parser.
-Version 0.0.1 simply took a PE, and printed its imports and exports.

 Being new to the PE format, I discovered a few things at this point in my journey:
 - PE files can import other PEs, regardless of extension